thomaseastin/intel_sustainability_visualization_tableau/README.md

 ***Percent Difference*** - A calculated field, created for you by the Intel team, that shows the change in energy based on the fields in the visualization.

-***Region*** - The electric service area within a geographic area of the USA. e.g. California, Midwest, etc.
+***Region*** - The electric service area within a geographic area of the United States. e.g. California, Midwest, etc.

 *NW* - Northwest<br />
 *CENT* - Central<br />